Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
 = 1.2.2 =
+* Fix: Fixed an issue with a translatable string
+* Tested up to WordPress 6.1

+= 1.2.2 =
 * Fix: Fixed an issue where duplicating a WooCommerce product would copy the total pageviews from the original product.